 Apply Now | The Incubator for Arts and Culture Leaders of Color in Tri-State Area 2022

-Leaders of color from arts and cultural organizations based in Connecticut, New Jersey, and New York State (outside of NYC) are encouraged to apply by Monday, December 6.
+Leaders of Color from arts and cultural organizations based in Connecticut, New Jersey, and New York State (outside of NYC’s five boroughs) are encouraged to apply by Monday, December 6.

-New York Foundation for the Arts (NYFA) is pleased to announce The Incubator for Arts and Culture Leaders of Color in the Tri-State Area, a free program that will provide leadership training and community support for up to 18 arts administrators from January 2022 to June 2022.
+New York Foundation for the Arts (NYFA) is pleased to announce The Incubator for Arts and Culture Leaders of Color in the Tri-State Area (outside of NYC’s five boroughs), a free program that will provide leadership training and community support for up to 18 arts administrators from January 2022 to June 2022.
 It is made possible through the generous support of a consortium of funders: The Willem de Kooning Foundation, the Helen Frankenthaler Foundation, the Teiger Foundation, and the Cy Twombly Foundation.
+Note: there will be another open call for leaders of Color working at NYC-based organizations in January 2022.
+Please stay tuned for details.

 NYFA will work with facilitators from Black, Indigenous, and People of Color (BIPOC) communities.
 The curriculum will be designed through the lens of inclusion and racial equity, and we will work diligently with partner organizations and external consultants to ensure that we meet the needs of our participants.